 Queensland regularly experiences floods, cyclones and heavy rain.
-After these events, pooling water in the environment can create breeding grounds for mosquitoes, black flies and sandflies and increase the potential for exposure to insect bites and mosquito borne viruses.
+After these events, pooling water in the environment can create breeding grounds for mosquitoes and black flies and increase the potential for exposure to insect bites and mosquito-borne viruses.

-Mosquito borne diseases caused by Dengue, Ross River and Barmah Forest viruses are reported annually in Queensland, with some diseases being more prevalent in North Queensland.
+Mosquito-borne diseases caused by Dengue, Ross River and Barmah Forest viruses are reported annually in Queensland, with some diseases being more prevalent in North Queensland.
+Information on Zika virus and its current status in Queensland is available from Queensland Health.

 During peak periods, schools may recommend that students use an insect repellent during school hours to protect them from bites.

 Prior to a student applying insect repellent at school, parental consent must be obtained and the school must ensure the student has used the repellent previously with no adverse reactions.
-A Written Authority for the Supply and Use of Insect Repellent template 30k is available for schools for this purpose.
+A Written Authority for the Supply and Use of Insect Repellent template 32K is available for schools to adopt or adapt for this purpose.

-Teachers are not required to apply insect repellent to students.
+Teachers are not required to apply insect repellent to all students.
 However, school staff should supervise younger students and can provide assistance to students who may be experiencing difficulty in applying the insect repellent.
-Personal insect repellents should only be used in accordance with the manufacturer s recommendations noted on the product.
+Personal insect repellents should only be used in accordance with the manufacturer's recommendations noted on the product.

 Parents should be notified immediately if any adverse reaction to insect repellent occurs after application.